YaroslavKolbaiev/next-chat/README.md

 # Chatic

-This project is a full-stack chat application that allows real-time communication between users.
-The application is developed using a variety of modern technologies and frameworks to ensure efficient and secure communication.
+This project is a full-stack chat application that enables real-time communication between users.

-The front-end of the application is developed using NextJS, a popular React framework known for its features like server-side rendering and generating static websites.
-The application is hosted on Netlify, a platform that provides hosting and serverless backend services for web applications and static websites.
+The front-end of the application is built using NextJS, a powerful React framework that supports features like server-side rendering and static website generation.
+The back-end is developed with NodeJS, a JavaScript runtime that enables the creation of scalable network applications.

-The back-end of the application is developed using NodeJS, a JavaScript runtime that allows developers to build scalable network applications.
-The server is created using Express, a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
-The back-end is hosted on Render, a unified platform to build and run all your apps and websites with free SSL, a global CDN, private networks and auto deploys from Git.

-The application uses Socket.io for real-time bidirectional event-based communication.
-It works on every platform, browser, or device, focusing equally on reliability and speed.

-The data is stored in MongoDB, a source-available cross-platform document-oriented database program.
-Mongoose is used as an Object Data Modeling (ODM) library for MongoDB and Node.js.
-It manages relationships between data, provides schema validation, and is used to translate between objects in code and the representation of those objects in MongoDB.

-For authorization, security, and endpoint protection, the application uses JSON Web Tokens (JWT).
-JWT is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
+The application is hosted on two platforms: Netlify for the front-end and Google Cloud for the back-end, ensuring robust and reliable performance.

+## About the project

+The project utilizes a variety of modern technologies:

-The application is written in TypeScript, a statically typed superset of JavaScript that adds optional types to the language.
-TypeScript speeds up your development experience by catching errors and providing fixes before you even run your code.
+- TypeScript, a statically typed superset of JavaScript, is used to ensure type safety and enhance the development experience.

-The code is managed using ESLint, a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.

-For styling, the application uses Chakra UI, a simple, modular, and accessible component library that gives you all the building blocks you need to build your React applications.
+- EsLint is employed for code management, helping to maintain code consistency and avoid potential bugs.
+- Express, a minimal and flexible NodeJS framework, is used for creating the server.
+- Real-time chat functionality is achieved with Socket io.
+- MongoDB is used as the database, with Mongoose serving as the Object Data Modeling (ODM) library to manage relationships between data and provide schema validation.
+- JWT is used for authorization, security, and endpoint protection.
+- The application's styling is done with Chakra, a simple, modular, and accessible component library.

 ## Visit Page